Spray Foam Removal Cost

 What Do Surveyors Look For With Spray Foam?

-Surveyors check whether the foam prevents proper inspection of roof timbers for rot, leaks or structural damage, and they'll look for signs of trapped moisture or blocked ventilation.
+Surveyors are particularly cautious with spray foam insulation as it can prevent proper inspection of roof timbers for rot, leaks or structural damage, and they'll look for signs of trapped moisture or blocked ventilation.
 They'll also verify that the correct type of foam was installed with proper building regulations approval.

 Is It Safe to Stay in the House During Spray Foam Removal?